mazwat/mazwat.github.io/oop-ws.md

 1. Create 2 new classes called ``Wild`` and ``Domestic``.
 2. Once again use the loop to iterate output values.
-3. Use inheritance to inherit the parent class filed name.
+3. Use inheritance to inherit the parent class file name.
 Your should also have a new property called Behaviour which contains the behaviour of each class of dog.
 It should be both readable and writable.
 4. The **output** should be something like this:

 ```